 About

-Today, I work on the quantum firmware team at eleQtron, building control software for trapped-ion quantum computers.
+Today, I work on the quantum firmware team at eleQtron, developing control software for trapped-ion quantum computers.
+My work focuses on building systems that remain reliable under real-world constraints.

-Before that, I was a team lead and software engineer at freiheit.com technologies, working on large-scale systems for multi-billion-dollar clients.
-Freiheit focuses on delivering projects others have deemed impossible or failed to complete.
+Previously, I was a team lead and software engineer at freiheit.com technologies, where I worked on large-scale systems for multi-billion-dollar clients.
+Freiheit specializes in delivering projects others have deemed impossible or failed to complete, which shaped how I approach complex and ambiguous problems.

-Earlier, I worked on the firmware team at IBM Quantum.
+I also worked on the firmware team at IBM Quantum.

 I approach software engineering from a background where action under uncertainty was the norm.

-After graduating from the U.S. Naval Academy in Annapolis, I became an officer in the U.S. Marine Corps.
+After graduating from the U.S. Naval Academy in Annapolis, I served as an officer in the U.S. Marine Corps.
 I led Marines in the U.S., Afghanistan, and in protecting U.S. embassies and consulates in South America.

-After walking the Camino de Santiago, I decided to move to Europe.
+After walking the Camino de Santiago, I moved to Europe.

 I returned to university in Hamburg, where I met my wife.
 I’m Portuguese by nationality, and Europe is now home.